wallarm/product-documentation/docs/latest/installation/oob/overview.md

 ## Supported deployment options

-Wallarm offers the Out-of-Band (OOB) deployment options for traffic mirorred by various means, including cloud platforms and web servers:
+Wallarm offers the Out-of-Band (OOB) deployment options for traffic mirorred by various means, including web servers and cloud platforms:

-**Traffic mirroring by a cloud platform service**
+* Most web servers such as NGINX, Envoy, Istio, etc. offer built-in modules or features for traffic mirroring.
+If you prefer the Wallarm OOB security solution to analyze traffic mirrored by a web server, refer to the [appropriate deployment option overview](web-server-mirroring/overview.md).

-Cloud platforms typically offer native traffic mirroring capabilities, with [AWS VPC Traffic Mirroring](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html) being a prime example.

-For those who deploy their services on AWS from the Terraform-compatible environment, Wallarm offers the [Terraform module](terraform-module/aws-vpc-mirroring.md).
-It enables agentless Wallarm deployment with the required VPC mirroring configuration.
+* Cloud platforms typically offer native traffic mirroring capabilities, with [AWS VPC Traffic Mirroring](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html) being a prime example.
+For those who deploy their services on AWS from the Terraform-compatible environment, Wallarm offers the [Terraform module](terraform-module/aws-vpc-mirroring.md) which enables agentless Wallarm deployment with the required VPC mirroring configuration.

-**Traffic mirroring by a web server**

-Traffic mirroring can be implemented by configuring a web server to [copy incoming traffic to the Wallarm services](web-server-mirroring/overview.md) for analysis.

-For those who prefer a web server to mirror traffic, Wallarm offers the following artifacts:

-* [Terraform module for deployment on AWS](terraform-module/mirroring-by-web-server.md) which works with traffic mirrored by any web server (NGINX, Envoy, Traefik, Istio, etc.)
-* [AWS AMI](web-server-mirroring/aws-ami.md) for deploying Wallarm nodes from pre-configured AWS Machine Image
-* [GCP Machine image](web-server-mirroring/gcp-machine-image.md) for deploying Wallarm nodes from pre-configured Google Cloud Machine Image
-* [NGINX-based Docker image](web-server-mirroring/docker-image.md) for deploying Wallarm nodes from the official Docker image in a container-based environment
-* [DEB/RPM packages](web-server-mirroring/packages.md) for deploying Wallarm nodes from DEB/RPM packages on a machine with a Debian or Ubuntu operating system